 Penalty Fee Breakdown

 - Companies that don’t offer affordable coverage will owe $3,000 for every FTE employee who gains coverage through the marketplace.
-The $3,000 penalty will be divided by 12 in order to calculate monthly penalty payments.
+The $3,000 penalty will be divided by 12 to calculate monthly penalty payments.

 - These penalties only come into play if an FTE employee enrolls in a subsidized health insurance plan on the marketplace.